evgenyneu/evgenii.com/app/blog/_posts/2014-03-09-using-forums-to-find-keywords.md

 ## Robots won't help us

-There are online tools for getting keywords ideas.
+There are online tools for getting keyword ideas.

 Here are the keyword suggestions that Google Keyword Planner gives for bathroom renovation: